AlexBHarley/deepstream.io-website/src/blog/realtime-framework-overview/readme.md

 Pub/Sub is a simple, widely adopted pattern for realtime messaging.
 If you've ever used an event-emitter, you already know the concept.
 Many clients subscribe to a topic (sometimes also called an event, namespace or channel) and other clients publish messages on that topic.
 This is a simple and scalable pattern for many-to-many communication.

 #### [socket.io](http://socket.io/)
 Definitely the most popular entry in this list.
-Socket.io is a NodeJS library that comes with clients in many languages.
+Socket.io is a Node.js library that comes with clients in many languages.
 It offers direct messaging and pub-sub based on rooms (think chat-rooms) with the ability to distribute load across multiple nodes using a Redis server in the background.

 #### [socket cluster](http://socketcluster.io/)
-A pub-sub framework built in NodeJS that focuses on load-balancing connections across a larger cluster of processes.
+A pub-sub framework built in Node.js that focuses on load-balancing connections across a larger cluster of processes.

 #### [Faye](http://faye.jcoglan.com/)
 One of the first pub/sub systems around.
 Faye offers servers in both Ruby and Node and implements the Bayeux Protocol, designed 2007 by the Dojo foundation.
 Similar to socket.io, Faye relies on Redis pub/sub to scale across multiple nodes.
 It does however lack support for Redis clusters which limits its scalability to a single Redis instance.